Carlos Cossio: Hans Kelsen Controversy

-and c) Experience of Judge: Legal assessment.
+c) Experience of Judge: Legal assessment.

 It was not idealist-metaphysical aspects (normativism mechanistic) but people, real human beings (the right as human behavior).
 Thus the normative logic was inserted in plenary life without losing its significant role.
 The first judge's immanence in the law, is 'strictly ontic' as concerns the being of things described.
 So Cossio says that the judicial creation of the judge's ruling requires meaningful behavior.
 The judicial creation of the judgment by the judge makes do with evidence that this is not a separate entity and foreign law.
 'The judge said Cossio-watching law and not as conclusive as fact, but as something that is constantly making its living character of human life' and added: 'The judicial function is a real analytic a priori within the notion of a logic of what should be '.

-In the last years of his life, during the years of the military dictatorship (1976 - 1983), participated with Ernesto Giudice in the dissemination activities organized by the University Reform Fundación Juan B. Right.
+In the last years of his life, during the years of the military dictatorship (1976–1983), participated with Ernesto Giudice in the dissemination activities organized by the University Reform Fundación Juan B. Right.

 Separation from their chairs Cossio not prevent him from thinking but I felt a great pain for not being able to collaborate in the formation of law students.
 He received awards, was recognized abroad, served as co-director of the Revue Internationale du Droit of Theorie, managing to form a huge galaxy of legal discípulos.ción.